 As a result, I know I do too much for him, frequently, even though we’re not in crisis mode anymore.Β My thinking goes like this: “He’s watching his favorite show, I’ll just clean his room for him.
 He’s happy and why bother him?
 It will be faster, anyway.”
 (There’s another voice inside my head that says, “You know, he really should be doing this himself,” but I’ve become pretty good at tuning it out.)Β To borrow Debbie’s language again, you could say I’m over-functioning for my son — doing things for him that he can do for himself.
 And what’s worse, I’ve gradually fallen into the trap of letting him get away with a lot of inappropriate behavior.
 Afterward, I give him way too many “warnings” rather than simply stand firm with some real consequences.

-So for 2012, I am going to try to stop over-functioning for my son so much, and start letting him make his own choices — and then allow him to deal with the consequences.
+So this year, I am going to try to stop over-functioning for my son so much, and start letting him make his own choices — and then allow him to deal with the consequences.
 (And here’s the tricky part: I then will have to follow through on said consequences.)

 In the end, I have to let go and trust that yes, he needs to learn how to make his own choices about how to behave — but he’s the one who will have to live with the consequences in the end, whether they’re good or bad.